swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 ### Extend `Sequence` instead of `Collection`

-All of the proposed algorithms are specific to the `Collection` protocol, without support for plain `Sequence`s.
-Types conforming to the `Sequence` protocol are not required to support multi-pass iteration, which makes a `Sequence` conformance insufficient for most of these algorithms.
-In light of this, the decision was made to have the underlying shared algorithm implementations work exclusively with `Collection`s.
+Most of the proposed algorithms are necessarily on `Collection` due to the use of indices or mutation.  `Sequence` does not support multi-pass iteration, so even `trimPrefix` would problematic on `Sequence` because it needs to look 1 `Element` ahead to know when to stop trimming.

 ## Future directions